tdilauro/Simplified-wiki/Elasticsearch.md

         self.add_properties(fields_by_type)
 ```

-This is saying that Elasticsearch needs to know know that the `presentation_ready` property will always be a boolwan, the `work_id` property will always be an integer, and `series` will always be a "filterable_text" -- whatever that is.
+This is saying that Elasticsearch needs to know know that the `presentation_ready` property will always be a boolean, the `work_id` property will always be an integer, and `series` will always be a "filterable_text" -- whatever that is.
 The details of the various data types are explained below.

 There are a few properties, like `publisher`, which aren't present in the mapping.
 We use those fields, but not in a way that requires any special treatment from Elasticsearch.